assaf/zombie/doc/new/README.md

 Fails if no element found.

-#### assert.cookie(name, expected, message)
+#### assert.cookie(identifier, expected, message)

-Asserts that a cookie with the given name has the expected value.
+Asserts that a cookie exists and  has the expected value, or if `expected` is `null`, that no such cookie exists.

+The identifier is either the name of a cookie, or an object with the property `name` and the optional properties `domain` and `path`.

 #### assert.element(selection, message)